DIY Wood Bead Floral Wreath

 Easy to make Wood Bead Wreath for makers of any level, and perfect to display for spring or ANY time of year!

 Apparently we were WAY ahead of the trend when we featured a wooden bead wreath back in 2011!
-We should have ran with it, we’d be rich, muah ha hah *insert evil voice here* 😉 These easy to make wood bead wreaths are all over Pinterest and gaining popularity by the day!
+All things old become become new at some point which is why we’re seeing these wood bead wreaths all over Pinterest again… and they’re gaining popularity by the day!

 Wooden Bead Floral Wreath

 There are a couple of ways to make them but we’ve scoured Amazon and the big craft stores to find the best prices aaaaand have researched durability at the same time.

 We originally saw this gorgeous wood bead floral wreath from our pal Peony & Honey.
 Luckily for us, her and a friend made a Christmas version so we were able to get the step by step to make a gorgeous wood bead wreath.

 Since the 2″ round wood beads are super pricey, we decided to use the 2″ split wood balls instead.
 We found a 16 pack for $13.99 on Amazon which makes them $0.87/each versus the 2″ doll head beads in hobby stores for about $1.50/each.

 That doesn’t sound like much but when you’re using 13+ beads per wreath, it adds up!
 You can definitely use smaller beads to save money but we love the look of the chunky beads, personally.
 Check out our wreath pin board for a variety of ideas.